KKural/crime-location-choice-studies/Systematic_Review_Manuscript.md

 #### 2.6.1 Log Transformation Rationale

-The extreme variation in spatial unit sizes (spanning six orders of magnitude from 136 m² to 8.48 km²) created severe right skewness (skewness = 2.05) that violated normality assumptions for parametric statistical methods.
+The extreme variation in spatial unit sizes (spanning 4.8 orders of magnitude from 136 m² to 8.48 km²) created severe right skewness (skewness = 2.05) that violated normality assumptions for parametric statistical methods.
 Log transformation was essential for three reasons: (1) it normalized the highly skewed distribution enabling valid parametric inference, (2) it linearized the relationship between unit size and predictors, and (3) it facilitated meaningful interpretation of percentage changes rather than absolute differences across the enormous scale range.
 We applied natural log transformation to both spatial unit sizes and study area sizes before all regression analyses.

 #### 2.6.2 Statistical Methods